Dispersive decay of small data solutions for the KdV equation: Introduction

 \end{proposition} This result is derived in Section~\ref{s:energy} from the $H^{-1}$ conservation law for KdV obtained in \cite{KT} (see also the earlier bounds in \cite{MR3400442} and the bounds in \cite{MR3820439}).

-\textbf{II. $\dot H^{-\frac12}$ bounds for the linearized equation.} The main result in this step is as follows: \begin{proposition} Let $u$ be a solution to the KdV equation \eqref{kdv} which satisfies the smallness assumption \eqref{small} for the initial data, as well as the bootstrap assumption \eqref{point-boot} for $t \ll \epsilon^{-3}$.
+\textbf{II. $\dot H^{-\frac12}$ bounds for the linearized equation.} The main result in this step is as follows: \begin{proposition} Let $u$ be a solution to the KdV equation \eqref{kdv} in a time interval $[0,T]$ which satisfies the smallness assumption \eqref{small} for the initial data, as well as the bootstrap assumption \eqref{point-boot}.
+Assume that $T$ is as in \eqref{T-choice}.
 Then the linearized equation \eqref{linearized} is well-posed in $\dot H^{-\frac12}$ with uniform bounds